SkyMoan/Workout-Application/README.md

 ## Getting Started

-To get started download the project files from GitLab.
+To get started download the project files from GitHub.

 ### Prerequisites